-6. When thawing food, it’s safest to do it either overnight in the refrigerator or in cold water (that stays cold the whole time, so it means the need to change the water).
+6. When thawing food, it’s safest to do it either overnight in the refrigerator or in cold water.
+That cold water needs to stay cold the whole time, so it may mean the need to change the water.

 7. When using knives, always cut away from you.
 Children have a tendency to try to cut in a way that is very comfortable, which sometimes means they want to cut toward themselves.
 Teach them all about proper knife holding and usage.

 8. When you cook something on the stove top that has a lid, teach children to open the lid away from them.
 To help them remember, you could have them put their hand far above the steam (with your supervision) to see how hot steam can be.
 Tell them to imagine how hot that would be much closer and right in their face.

 9. Work with your children (of reading age) with recipes.
 Help them to follow directions carefully, as not following them can sometimes pose a risk to their safety or your family’s health.

 Of course, as they get older, you can teach them that sometimes, it’s not important to follow directions exactly, as some recipes are perfectly okay to change.

 10. Teach them that, while baked good doughs may smell amazing, if they have raw eggs in them, it’s just not safe to eat them.
 Instead, tell them that you can work on making some eggless cookie dough to eat raw in place of what they actually wanted to sample.